cds 1.4.0

 Deletes the item from the list.

-The function searches an item with key equal to val in the list, unlinks it from the list, and returns true.
-If the item with the key equal to val is not found the function return false.
+The function searches an item with key equal to key in the list, unlinks it from the list, and returns true.
+If key is not found the function return false.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 template<typename Q , typename Func >